Cycling in Tokyo: Bicycle Rules & Regulations

 Certain rules and regulations cyclists from overseas may not be aware of do come into play when cycling in Tokyo.
 First and foremost, all bicycles must have a working front lamp and reflector at the rear.
 Bells are supposedly a legal requirement but this is not enforced, and conflicting reports from authorities in Japan even mention that using a bell on the sidewalk is illegal.

-Bicycle insurance is not legally required, but like all vehicles, Tokyo bicycles must be registered with local authorities.
-This costs just 500 yen and can be done when purchasing your bike.
+Bicycle insurance is required in Tokyo (please read below) and bicycles must be registered with local authorities.
+The registration with local authorities costs just 500 yen and can be done when purchasing your bike.
 Simply fill out a form and the store staff will issue you a small orange sticker to be displayed on the frame.
 Keep in mind that you will most likely have to write your name and address in Japanese, so bring a helpful friend if you are unable to do that yourself.